real-logic/aeron-cookbook-code/README.md

 Samples which should be reviewed alongside Aeron Cookbook

+> **Note**: This code in this repo is for demonstration purposes only and is not representative of a production system.
+Please contact info@aeron.io for help configuring your system.

 > **Note**: JDK 17+ requires that `--add-opens=java.base/sun.nio.ch=ALL-UNNAMED` is added to the VM Options to run the examples.

 Projects: